g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

     - Irvin Chen, https://www.linkedin.com/in/irvinchen/
     - 待補
 :::info
+### 最終版
+This project is led by a core team from Taiwan’s vTaiwan and g0v civic tech communities, bringing together expertise in law, public policy, software engineering, data analysis, design, and open internet advocacy.
+The work is supported by the Open Culture Foundation (OCF), a nonprofit that promotes open technology and digital rights in Taiwan.

+Peter Cui is a legal researcher focused on AI governance, digital policy, and civic participation.
+Joshua Yang, a software engineer and postdoctoral researcher at ETH Zurich, develops scalable systems for large-scale collaboration.
+Tim contributes technical development and infrastructure design for deliberation platforms.
+Yiting Lien works at the intersection of technology policy, research, and civic innovation.
+Irvin Chen brings long-standing experience in the Mozilla community and open internet initiatives.

+Beyond the core team, the project is supported by the broader vTaiwan and g0v ecosystem, including regular meetings and hackathons that enable rapid collaboration, prototyping, and real-world experimentation.
 ### V.3 草稿
 This project is led by a core team drawn from Taiwan’s vTaiwan and g0v civic tech community, combining expertise in law, public policy, software engineering, data analysis, design, and open internet advocacy.
 The project is supported by the Open Culture Foundation (OCF), a non-profit organisation that promotes open technology, digital rights, and open culture initiatives in Taiwan.